hover and click over individual sculpture photographs to enlarge

 Who is Rudi?
 How did this gorgeous car become his ride?

-The only surviving SLR Coupe is housed in the Mercedes Museum in Stuttgart.
+A surviving SLR Coupe is housed in the Mercedes Museum in Stuttgart.
 Several pundits regard it as the most valuable car in the world, a theory unlikely to ever be tested in my lifetime, as the car is one of the family jewels for MB.
 I had the good fortune to crawl around the car for a good thirty minutes at the Mercedes Museum in 2014.
 (The Porsche Museum is across town….also a must-see.)

 The “Uhlenhaut Coupe” was my choice to represent Germany in the Seven Nations-Seven Cars exhibit at the Quail Gathering in Monterey.
 So many great choices to choose from for that country, but in the end, it wasn’t an onerous decision.